patricktimmons/nprint.github.io/index.md

 <!-- # The nPrint Project -->

-The nPrint project is a collection of open source software and benchmarks for network traffic analysis that aim to replace the built-to-task approach currently taken when examining traffic analysis tasks.
+The nPrint project is a collection of open source software and benchmarks for network traffic analysis that aim to replace the built-to-task approach currently taken for traffic analysis tasks.

 ![nprint_project](nprint_project.png)